LimeChain/forta-bots/forta-core-monitoring/README.md

 ## Alerts

-- FORTA-STAKING-THRESHOLD-CHANGED
+- FORTA-BOT-STAKING-THRESHOLD-CHANGED

-  - Fired when the staking threshold changes
+  - Fired when the Bot staking threshold changes
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata fields: